powercord-org/powerunit/README.md

 a new instance of Discord, enable remote debugging, and connect using puppeteer.
 Once that's done, all of the magic is done!

+The mock API & Gateway Powerunit runs are in no way suitable for uses other than basic unit testing of the client.
+Only endpoints and features used by the official Discord client are implemented and will work, and there is no persistent storage (everything is stored in memory, and dropped once the test is over).
+There are also little to no payload validation for the time being, so if your thingy does raw http requests (*which it shouldn't do >:(*), make sure your payload is valid before trying.
+Data validation will be added in the future.

+In the future, I may also introduce a broader support of the API, and who knows maybe make this a viable tool for unit testing not only your ~~illegal software~~client mod but your bot as well.
+In the far future, though.

 ## Repo structure
- - `src/api`: Mock routes of the Discord API (only has partial and very funky coverage)
+ - `src/api`: Mock routes of the Discord API (only has partial and very funky coverage);
- - `src/cli`: Powerunit CLI, brain of the unit test framework
+ - `src/cli`: Powerunit CLI, brain of the unit test framework;
- - `src/lib`: Unit testing toolsuite; what the end users have access to
+ - `src/lib`: Unit testing toolsuite; what the end users have access to;
- - `cert`: Contains a self-signed certificate, since https is required
+ - `cert`: Contains a self-signed certificate, since https is required, this is not a security issue;